guides

 Jewel tone bridal color palette for brown skin

-What Makes Jewel Tones Work
+What Makes Jewel Tones Work on Brown Skin

 They Have Depth

-Emerald, sapphire, ruby—these colors have layers.
+Emerald, sapphire, ruby: these colors have layers.
 They catch light without looking flat, creating visual harmony with skin that also has depth.

 They're Saturated

 No muddiness or greyness.
 Brown skin typically has high natural saturation, so colors with equal intensity create balance.
+Muted alternatives in the same hue family, like dusty sage versus saturated emerald, or muted mauve versus deep magenta, look flat by comparison.

 They're Clear